taihen/taihen.github.io/content/posts/uptime.md

 Today, high uptime raises eyebrows, not applause.
 Tools like Ansible and Puppet prioritize *security* and *consistency* over raw longevity.

-Yet, part of me misses the audacity of those early sysadmins.
+Yet, part of me misses the audacity of those early days.
 There’s something undeniably poetic about a server outlasting *multiple iPhone generations* on sheer grit.
 Just don’t tell security.